vikingfabian/VikingSource/README.md

 -Install MS VS C++ Redistributable for 2013

--Get "open sans" fonts from google and install on your computer
+-Get "open sans" fonts from google, and "Microsoft YaHei Mono" font.
+Install them on your computer